euclidianAce/lua_matrix/README.md

 	- [ ] \_\_pow (for integers)
 - [ ] Add metamethods to allow access of matrices using index notation (i.e. a[2][3] instead of a:get(2,3))
 - Different constructors for
-	- [ ] Arbitrary Matrix initialized with a table of tables
+	- [x] Arbitrary Matrix initialized with a table of tables
-	- [ ] Arbitrary Matrix initialized with a table of numbers and an int of rows
+	- [x] Arbitrary Matrix initialized with a table of numbers and an int of rows
-	- [ ] Identity Matrix
+	- [x] Identity Matrix of variable size
 	- [ ] Random Matrix
 - [ ] Iterators
-	- [ ] rows - each call returns a row as a table
+	- [ ] rows - each call returns a row as a table (or maybe as a matrix itself?)
-	- [ ] columns - each call returns a column as a table
+	- [ ] columns - each call returns a column
 	- [ ] entries - each call returns a single element
 - [ ] Map function to apply function to each element of a matrix